 Yes, you are currently able to transfer your benefits to another pension arrangement before you retire.
+You will be given details of this option and transfer value (known as a Cash Equivalent Transfer Value or CETV) in your retirement pack.

 See page 24 for full details of transferring your benefits out of the Scheme.